ebayrunner/Coffeeonline/README.md

-The index.html has all of the external scripts to run the project.
-In addition, there is a dependence on the jquery library for some functionality

-This project illustrates utilization of Javascript, HTML, CSS and the JQUERY library.
-The project integrates a mash of two API's; the Google Maps Geolocation API with OpenWeatherMap.
+This project illustrates utilization of Javascript, HTML, CSS.
+No Jquery has been used but underscore library has been utilized.
+The project integrates a mash of two API's; the Google Maps Geolocation API with Google Places Search.
-I hope you enjoy the show.